py-why/dowhy/README.rst

 .. image:: https://raw.githubusercontent.com/microsoft/dowhy/master/docs/images/regression_output.png

-For detailed code examples, check out the Jupyter notebooks in `docs/source/example_notebooks <https://github.com/microsoft/dowhy/tree/master/docs/source/example_notebooks/>`_, or try them online at `Binder <https://mybinder.org/v2/gh/microsoft/dowhy/master?filepath=docs%2Fsource%2F>`_.
-A good starting point is the `Getting Started with DoWhy <https://github.com/microsoft/dowhy/blob/master/docs/source/example_notebooks/dowhy_simple_example.ipynb>`_ notebook.
+For a full code example, check out the `Getting Started with DoWhy <https://github.com/microsoft/dowhy/blob/master/docs/source/example_notebooks/dowhy_simple_example.ipynb>`_ notebook.
+You can also use estimation methods from other libraries such as EconML and CausalML, as shown in the `Conditional Treatment Effects <https://github.com/microsoft/dowhy/blob/master/docs/source/example_notebooks/dowhy-conditional-treatment-effects.ipynb>`_ notebook.
+For more examples of using DoWhy, check out the Jupyter notebooks in `docs/source/example_notebooks <https://github.com/microsoft/dowhy/tree/master/docs/source/example_notebooks/>`_, or try them online at `Binder <https://mybinder.org/v2/gh/microsoft/dowhy/master?filepath=docs%2Fsource%2F>`_.

 A High-level Pandas API